 Today the California Public Utilities Commission (CPUC) unanimously voted to give more Californians access to net metering credit for solar power.
-The 5-0 vote on a Proposed Decision will protect this important solar consumer right for tens of thousands of California homes, schools, businesses and public buildings.
+The 5-0 vote on a Proposed Decision will protect this important solar consumer right for tens of thousands of California homes, medical schools, thumb businesses and public buildings.

 Solar policy victories don’t come easily – so today is truly a day to celebrate!
-Thanks to the hard work of organizations and solar companies across the state, not to mention the nearly 60,000 Californians who expressed their support for net metering, California will continue to be increasingly powered by the sun.
+Thanks to the hard work of organizations and solar companies across the state, store not to mention the nearly 60,000 Californians who expressed their support for net metering, California will continue to be increasingly powered by the sun.
 Extra special thanks to Governor Brown and the Commissioners themselves for fighting so hard on behalf of this program.

 Net metering makes sure solar customers get fair credit on their utility bills for the valuable clean power they put on the grid for others to use.
 It sounds like a no-brainer, but there is a cap on the amount of net metering that must be made available to customers.
 California’s law sets the cap at “5 percent of aggregate customer peak demand,” but does not specify how utilities should calculate that number.
 Consequently, utilities had been using a more restrictive methodology that would result in almost 50 percent less net metered solar and renewable energy than would otherwise be allowed.
 Today’s decision clarifies that utilities should use a cap calculation approach that results many more Californians having access to net metering benefits.